-Major Islamic Finance industry players and other stakeholders need to conduct regular seminars, conferences in major financial centers of Europe, Asia, Africa, and North America.
-Although, Japan is the third largest financial center in the world, no serious effort has yet been made to organize any major conference on Islamic Finance in Tokyo.
-Indeed, lot needs to be done to improve the situation and create awareness about the Islamic finance industry.
-Hong Kong is another such example where most of the financial industry players only have a rudimentary understanding of the Islamic financial products.
+Major Islamic finance industry players and other stakeholders need to conduct regular seminars, and conferences in major financial centers of Europe, Asia, Africa, and North America.
+Although Japan is the third-largest financial center in the world, no serious effort has yet been made to organize any major conference on Islamic finance in Tokyo.
+Indeed, a lot needs to be done to improve the situation and create awareness about the Islamic finance industry in the country.
+Hong Kong is another such example where most of the financial industry players only have a rudimentary understanding of Islamic financial products and services.

 Islamic Finance Industry Needs To Have More Spokespersons Than Now

 Spread The Word By Using All Channels Possible

-So, wait no more, tell us what your views are on the above and how you would like to spread the word out to make the discipline of Islamic finance more acceptable among the general public and professionals in the industry.
+So, wait no more, tell us what your views are on the above and how you would like to spread the word to make the discipline of Islamic finance more acceptable among the general public and professionals in the industry.